12 Soap Business Success Stories From Entrepreneurs to Inspire You

 My name is Angela Carillo.
 I’ve been a soap maker since 2000, and in 2009 I started Alegna Soap®.
 In case you haven’t figured it out yet, Alegna is Angela backward.
 Hey, if it worked for Oprah...

 In addition to selling soap online, at fairs and events across Long Island, I produce custom private label soaps for other Bath and Beauty companies.
 I also teach soap making classes and speak at soap conferences all over the country.

 Kelly Perkins (from Golden, CO, USA) started Spinster Sisters Co. over 10 years ago.

 Hi, I am Kelly Perkins, Founder, and CEO of Spinster Sisters Co.
 We are a natural skin and personal care company that manufactures premium quality products that are better for people and better for the planet.

 We recently hired a marketing agency to help us continue to grow this channel as well.
 Last week we had the biggest sales week in company history, and I am so excited about the growth potential that is active in our sales funnel right now.

-Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials over 2 years ago.
+Warnisha Foster (from Ocala, Florida, USA) started Kiss My Crown Essentials about 3 years ago.

 My name Warnisha Foster I am the CEO of Kiss My Crown Essentials.
 I founded Kiss My Crown Essentials in March of 2020 and I started offering my products a few at a time to see how they would go over with the public.
 My first product was Strawberry Rose’ Champagne Soap.
 The idea for this soap came from looking at my life as a single mom of four I started to feel burned out.
 I needed something to make me feel feminine, Make me feel like a woman, Grown and sexy.
 This did the trick.